hnmnhnmn/CV_Android/Project Manager/resume.md

 **[**Themes - App icons, Wallpapers (30M+)** ](https://play.google.com/store/apps/details?id=com.lutech.theme):**

+1. **Customer:** World Wide (30 milions installed)
-1. It is an application that allows you to personalize your Android phone device with beautiful animations, app icons in a special style, useful and impressive widgets.
+1. **Description:** It is an application that allows you to personalize your Android phone device with beautiful animations, app icons in a special style, useful and impressive widgets.
+1. **Role:** Software Engineer
+1. **Technology:** Java, Kotlin, Retrofit2, Coroutine, Koin, Room
-2. Build services to be responsible for features such as live wallpapers, date and time widgets, weather widgets.
+1. **Responsibilities:** Build the whole app from scratch.
+Build services to be responsible for features such as live wallpapers, date and time widgets, weather widgets.
 Combine well with the database built with room.
-3. Memorable period: In the summer of 2023, the app started to scale up to 1 million downloads, the server started to not be able to meet the demand, so I researched and found a way to use a new server and have the ability to continuously scale to the level of meeting the peak traffic month of up to 200 terabytes in 1 month.
+1. **Memorable period:** In the summer of 2023, the app started to scale up to 1 million downloads, the server started to not be able to meet the demand, so I researched and found a way to use a new server and have the ability to continuously scale to the level of meeting the peak traffic month of up to 200 terabytes in 1 month.
+1. **Result:** Currently get over 30 milions installed.

 **Identifier Scanner (1M+)**

+1. **Customer:** World Wide (1 milions installed)
+1. **Description:** Coin Identifier Scanner is the ultimate coin identification and collecting app.
+With AI-powered image recognition technology, Coin Value - Coin Identifier can accurately identify any coin around the world in seconds.
+1. **Role:** Software Engineer
+1. **Technology:** Java, Kotlin, Retrofit2, Coroutine, Dagger Hilt, Room, AI Identifier
-1. Develop a more cost-effective way to use AI than the original and make it almost free to scale up the application to other Identifiers with the same speed and accuracy.
+1. **Responsibilities:**  Develop a more cost-effective way to use AI than the original and make it almost free to scale up the application to other Identifiers with the same speed and accuracy.
-<br></br>
+1. **Result:** Currently get over 1 milion installed.
+Reduce cost for AI to nearly zero.

 **Back-end system for all applications of Lutech**

+1. **Customer:** All the app of the company (IOS and Android)
-  <b>Content providers, REST APIs for Applications, user management, content management built by NodeJs, Nginx, VPS and GCP </b>
+1. **Description:** Content providers, REST APIs for Applications, user management, content management built by NodeJs, Nginx, VPS and GCP
+1. **Role:** Back-end Engineer
+1. **Technology:** Java, Spring Boot, Javascript, NodeJs, Nginx, GCP

-1. Build a system with fast development and continuous expansion for the company's Android and iOS apps.
+1. **Responsibilities:** Build a system with fast development and continuous expansion for the company's Android and iOS apps.
 Provide content and manage users.
-2. Use system optimization techniques and reduce system load to withstand high pressure during peak season while still providing good user experience and minimizing application latency.
+Use system optimization techniques and reduce system load to withstand high pressure during peak season while still providing good user experience and minimizing application latency.
-<br></br>
+1. **Result:** The system works well with a peak load of 200TB per month.
+Low latency in the world wide.

 [**Color Phone Call Screen Theme (10M+)**](https://play.google.com/store/apps/details?id=com.lutech.callcolor)

+1. **Customer:** World Wide (10+ milions installed)
+1. **Description:** Color Phone Call Screen Themes app is a personalized call screen for incoming calls with color screen.
+Make your calls unique with color call themes, live wallpapers, ringtones, flash alerts
+1. **Role:** Software Engineer
+1. **Technology:** Java, Kotlin, Retrofit2, Coroutine, Room
-1. Build Incall service to handle incoming calls to display custom wallpapers according to user's wishes.
-2. Create impressive personalized wallpapers that engage users.
+1. **Responsibilities:**  Build Incall service to handle incoming calls to display custom wallpapers according to user's wishes.
+Create impressive personalized wallpapers that engage users.
+1. **Result:** Currently get over 10 milion installed.

 ## Education